rsleem/CI-CD/Labs/01 Kustomize/kustomize.md

 tree
 ```
 * view the deployment.yaml #changing the replica count
-* view the kustomization. yaml #matched on labels and the patched & mergred with base/deployment.yaml
+* view the kustomization.yaml #matched on labels and the patched & mergred with base/deployment.yaml

 deploy production variant:
 ```